 Surcharging: A State-by-State Guide

-Are businesses allowed to charge a surcharge to customers for credit card payments to compensate for credit card processing fees?
-Surcharging is legal in most U.S. states but prohibited in some.
+Surcharging is legal in most U.S. states but prohibited or restricted in a few.
 Learn some surcharging best practices, such as investigating and following regulations and giving notice to customers and card companies.

-Every legacy payment method carries a transaction fee.
-But credit card companies have the highest and most volatile fees in the B2B payments market.
-With a range from 2.5% to 4% per transaction, some businesses charge and pass those processing fees to customers.
+Most legacy payment methods carry a transaction fee.
+However, credit card companies have the most volatile fees in the B2B payments market.
+Ranging from 2.5% to 4% per transaction, some businesses pass those processing fees to customers.

 Some credit cards have strict regulations on the subject.
-Some states' consumer laws prohibit surcharging altogether, meaning the practice's legality varies state-to-state.
+Some states' consumer protection laws prohibit surcharging altogether, meaning the practice's legality varies from state to state.

-In a CardFellow Consumer survey, 64.5% said they would stop using credit cards if merchants added surcharges to their transactions.
-But there are other ways merchants can address this issue.
+In a CardFellow Consumer survey, 64.5% of respondents said they would stop using credit cards if merchants added surcharges to their transactions.
+In other words, it's possible to retain customers if you offer an alternative to a credit card and the processing fee.

-While these methods help cut down payment processing fees, the most significant difference is that while cash discounting is legal everywhere in the U.S., surcharging is not.
+While this can help cut down payment processing fees, the most significant difference is that while cash discounting is legal everywhere in the U.S., surcharging is not.
 Let's take a look at the states and territories that prohibit surcharging.

 Are credit card surcharges legal in the United States?

-Over the last few years, the number of states and jurisdictions that banned surcharging on credit card payments has diminished due to the laws that prohibited these practices being overturned by courts.
-As of February 2021, these states still keep their anti-surcharge laws, but are not enforced due to the current court ruling:
+Over the last few years, the number of states and jurisdictions that banned surcharging on credit card payments has diminished due to legal challenges.
+As of February 2021, the following states have anti-surcharge laws that are not enforced due to a current court ruling:

 - California